adrianflatner/Shoppinglist-project/README.md

 ### Running
 **Getting started**

-To run this application on your local computer, you will need to have [Node.js](https://nodejs.org/en/) and [Django](https://docs.djangoproject.com/en/2.1/topics/install/) installed.
+To run this application on your local computer, you will need to have [Node.js](https://nodejs.org/en/), [Python](https://www.python.org/downloads/) and [Django](https://docs.djangoproject.com/en/2.1/topics/install/) installed.

+**Versions used for this project**

 *  Node version: 10.15.1

+*  Npm version: 6.8.0

+*  Python version: 3.7.0

 *  Django version: 2.1.7

-*  Npm version: 6.8.0